 “I meant inside this car.”

 “Oh.
 Right.”
 They averted each other’s gaze and Aziraphale cleared his throat.
-They listened to Mr. Mercury for any wisdom.
+They listened to Mr. Taylor and Mr. Mercury’s harmonizing vocals for any wisdom.

 When I’m holding your wheel, all I hear is your gear.